 Hootsuite Inbox supports Facebook’s handover protocol for Messenger conversations.
 The protocol lets you transfer a conversation between two Facebook apps on your Facebook Page.
 If you have a Messenger bot linked to a Facebook app, you can set up the handover protocol so that initial conversations handled by the bot can be seamlessly passed to and managed by a human in Inbox.
 If you are working with a bot provider, they will likely take care of the setup and management of the Facebook app.

 With a Messenger bot deflecting support volume, interactions won’t appear in your Inbox queues until the handover is activated.
 Your support team can remain efficient and engaged with only the customers who need human support.

-Developer assistance may be required.
+Important: Developer assistance may be required.

 Connecting a Messenger bot to Hootsuite Inbox requires four things:

 - A Messenger bot (either your own creation, or from a platform or provider) that supports and is able to trigger the Facebook handover protocol.

 Several chatbot providers offer user-friendly setup for the handover protocol, but developer assistance may be required if your bot platform requires you to code your own webhook post to trigger the handover protocol.
 You can also build your own Messenger bot in Node.js.

 - The Messenger bot to be connected to your Facebook Page as a Facebook app.